justuskilianwolff/py-model/README.md

 # Planned Features
 > "Never.
 Ever.
-Buy a tech prouct based on the promise of future software updates - Marques Brownlee, around 2021
+Buy a tech prouct based on the promise of future software updates." - Marques Brownlee, around 2021

-Lucky you, it's open source... 👀 These are the planned features for future versions.
+Lucky you, it's open source... 👀 These are the planned features for future versions:
 ## Graphs
 ### Cardinality
 Additional cardsupport for class diagrams, where